Saving for retirement

 Find out how a pension can help you.Learn more

 You don’t have to start taking money from your pension once you turn 55.
-You can select a retirement age that works for you once you’ve considered your options.
+Your savings can remain invested until you need the money, at which point you can decide how and when you want to take a lump sum and/ or a retirement income.
 If you delay taking your money, it could give your pension pot a chance to grow – but it could go down in value too.

 You can take your whole pension pot as a single lump sum, but usually only a quarter of your pension pot will be tax-free.
+The rest will be subject to income tax.
 If you choose this option, you’ll need to plan how the lump sum can provide an income for the rest of your retirement.

 You can withdraw lump sum payments from your pension pot at any time, until your money runs out or you choose another option.
 The amount you take and how often you take it is entirely up to you.
 A quarter of each lump sum withdrawal will be tax-free, but you’ll pay income tax on the remainder.
 Any money left in your pension pot will remain invested, so the value of it could grow or decrease over time.

 You can withdraw regular income from your pension pot.
 The money left in your pension will remain in an investment fund, so the value of your pension could grow or decrease over time.
 Each time you withdraw money, a quarter of it will be tax-free – you’ll pay income tax on the remainder.

 Alternatively, you can take all of your tax-free cash (25%) upfront, but any further withdrawals will be subject to income tax.
 You don’t have to take an income if you don’t want to.